vamshik-shetty/Face-Emotion-Recognition/README.md

 ### **3. Video Processing**
 - The system processes **each frame of a video stream** in real-time.
 - Bounding boxes and emotion labels are displayed on detected faces.

-### **4. Non-Maximum Suppression (NMS)**
-- NMS eliminates redundant bounding boxes, ensuring only the most confident detections are retained.

-### **5. Logging**
-- Detected emotions and their respective timestamps are logged for reference.

 ---